 Debriefing is a way of helping suppliers to improve their competitive performance, which in turn produces benefits to procuring organisations.

-Assist suppliers to improve their performance.
+Assist bidders to improve their performance.
 A debriefing should cover the positive aspects of their bid and suggest areas for improvement for unsuccessful bids.
-Suppliers can then address these issues and improve their competitiveness in future bids.
+Bidders can then address these issues and improve their competitiveness in future bids;

-Offer unsuccessful tenderers the opportunity to provide feedback to you on the tender process.
-This will help with continuous improvement of the process.
+Offer unsuccessful bidders the opportunity to provide feedback to you on the tender process.
+This will help with continuous improvement of the process;

 Establish and maintain a reputation as a fair, honest and ethical customer.
-This will help to ensure that high quality suppliers will be encouraged to submit tenders.
+This will help to ensure that high quality bidders will be encouraged to submit tenders.

 You should chair the debriefing whilst their User Intelligence Group (UIG) members or end-users can provide guidance and/or assistance.